AminMortezaie/django-tutorial/basic-poll-app-django/Readme.md

 * The `request` object, which represents the incoming HTTP request.
 * The name of the template file to be rendered, as a string.
 * A dictionary of context data that will be passed to the template.
-In this case, the dictionary contains a single key-value pair, where the key is '`message`' and the value is **'Hello, World!'**.
+In this case, the dictionary contains a single key-value pair, where the key is `message` and the value is **'Hello, World!'**.

 Here's an example of the `hello_world.html` template:
 ```html